syncfusion-content/xamarin-docs/Xamarin/SfListView/ViewAppearance.md

 {% endhighlight %}
 {% endtabs %}

-You can also download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/DataTemplate1985610922).
+You can also download the entire source code of this demo [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/DataTemplate1985610922).

 ![](SfListView_images/DataTemplateSelector.jpg)